 A hernia is when part of an organ pushes through a wall of muscle that is holding it in place.
 There are different types of hernia.
 Two of the most common types of hernia are:

-The most common type is a sliding hiatus hernia.
-It occurs when the sphincter at the bottom of your gullet pushes through your hiatus and slides in and out of your lower chest.
+This is the most common type of hiatus hernia, accounting for around 95% of hiatus hernia cases.
+It occurs when the sphincter at the bottom of your gullet pushes through your hiatus and regularly slides in and out of your lower chest.
 This type of hernia is usually small and causes acid reflux.

 A hiatus hernia is often symptomless and won’t give you any problems.